 - Cephalexin (not any other kind of antibiotics!)
 500 mg three times daily for 21 days

-- Medicated baths with cool water as necessary to calm the skin taking care to not scrub too hard as it can further irritate the skin.
+- At the same time as the Cephalexin treatment, give medicated baths every 4 days with a benzoyl peroxide shampoo, such as Pyoben.
+Bathe with cool water as necessary to calm the skin taking care to not scrub too hard as it can further irritate the skin.
 Be sure to gently massage the shampoo in and let it soak on the skin for 5-10 minutes.

 - Antihistamines for comfort — Benadryl 25 mg capsule, up to 3 caps every 8-12 hours; or Chlor-Trimeton 4 mg capsule, up to 3 caps every 8-12 hours; or Claritin 10 mg tablet, up to 2 tabs every 24 hours.
 Make sure there are no decongestants in these!